grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

 1. **Temporarily increase the limit**<br />
-   If the actual number of inflight push requests is very close to or already hit the limit.
+   If the actual number of in-flight push requests is very close to or already hit the limit.
 2. **Scale up distributors**<br />
-   Scaling up distributors will lower the number of inflight push requests per distributor.
+   Scaling up distributors will lower the number of in-flight push requests per distributor.

 ### MimirRequestLatency